phaserjs/phaser/README.md

 Alternatively in order to start the included web server, after you've cloned the repo, run `npm install` to install all dependencies, then `grunt connect` to start a local server.
 After running this command you should be able to access your local webserver at `http://127.0.0.1:8000`.
 Then browse to the examples folder: `http://127.0.0.1:8000/examples/index.html`

 There is a new 'Side View' example viewer as well.
 This loads all the examples into a left-hand frame for faster navigation.
+And if you've got php installed into your web server you may want to try `debug.php`, which provides a minimal examples list and debug interface.

 You can also browse all [Phaser Examples](http://examples.phaser.io) online.